 There is no upper limit for co-financing and a higher share than 25% of co-financing from the project partners is encouraged as it demonstrates commitment, ownership and risk-sharing.
-Proposals indicating more than 25% in co-financing of the requested NCF grant will score higher (see section 5).
+Proposals providing more co-financing will receive a higher score (see section 5).

-All co-financing shall be earmarked solely for the implementation of the NCF project.
+All co-financing need to be earmarked solely for the implementation of the NCF project.
 Funds from ongoing initiatives and projects are not eligible as co-financing.
 Both in-kind and cash contributions can be considered as co-financing.
 Further information about eligible and non-eligible expenses is available in the project implementation manual.